End-to-End Weak Supervision: End-to-End Weak Supervision

 We relax these assumptions, and instead view the latent label as an \emph{aggregation of the LF votes that is a function of the entire set of LF votes and features, on a sample-by-sample basis}.
 That is, we model the probability of a particular sample $\features$ having the class label $c \in \Y$ as

 where $\theta(\lfs, \mathbf{x}) \in \R^m$ weighs the LF votes on a sample-by-sample basis and the softmax for class $c$ on $s$ is defined as

-While we do not use the class balance $P(y)$ in our experiments for our own model, \weasel, it is frequently assumed to be known \cite{Multitask, triplets, TripletsMean}, and can be estimated from a small validation set, or from unlabeled data as described in \cite{Multitask}.
+While we do not use the class balance $P(y)$ in our experiments for our own model, \weasel, it is frequently assumed to be known \cite{Multitask, triplets, TripletsMean}, and can be estimated from a small validation set, or using LF outputs as described in \cite{Multitask}.
 Our formulation can be seen as a reparameterization of the posterior of the pairwise MRFs in \cite{Snorkel, Multitask, triplets}, where $\theta$ corresponds to the LF accuracies that are fixed across the dataset and are solely learned via LF agreement and disagreement signals, ignoring the informative features.
 We further motivate this formulation and expand upon this connection in the appendix \ref{sec:appendixReparam}.